minio/docs/source/security/IAM/iam-users.rst

 MinIO deployments have a ``root`` user with access to all actions and resources on the deployment.
-When a :mc:`minio` server first starts, it sets the ``root`` user credentials by checking the value of the following envrionment variables:
+When a :mc:`minio` server first starts, it sets the ``root`` user credentials by checking the value of the following environment variables:

 - :envvar:`MINIO_ACCESS_KEY`
 - :envvar:`MINIO_SECRET_KEY`